apache/iceberg/docs/flink-getting-started.md

 ### Iceberg type to Flink type

-This type conversion table describes how Iceberg types are converted to the Flink types.
-The conversion applies on reading from Iceberg table via Flink.
+Iceberg types are converted to Flink types according to the following table:

 | Iceberg                    | Flink         | Notes                                            |
 |----------------------------|---------------|--------------------------------------------------|